Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 2. Taipei Transport Fun Pass

 The Taipei Transport Fun Pass is exactly the same as the Unlimited Fun Pass, but with only the transportation included, and none of the attraction tickets.
-This means you get unlimited rides on Taipei and New Taipei City buses, as well as the five tourist shuttle buses.
+This means you get unlimited rides on the Taipei MRT Taipei, Taipei and New Taipei City buses, as well as the five tourist shuttle buses.
+The Maokong Gondola can be included for an additional fee.

 What’s included on the Taipei Transport Fun Pass?